paul92150/vocalchess/README.md

 ## Disclaimer

 This is a personal, research-oriented project built for learning and experimentation.
-Contributions are welcome.
+Contributions are always welcome.

 ---